Sophie Dahl

-Sophie Dahl (born Sophie Holloway on 15 September 1977) is an English author and former fashion model.
-Her first novel, The Man with the Dancing Eyes, was published in 2003 and was followed by Playing With the Grown-ups in 2007.
-In 2009, she wrote Miss Dahl's Voluptuous Delights, a cookery book which formed the basis for a six-part BBC Two series named The Delicious Miss Dahl.
-In 2011, she published her second cookery book, From Season to Season.
-Her first children's book, Madame Badobedah, was released in 2019.
-She is the daughter of Tessa Dahl and Julian Holloway and the granddaughter of author Roald Dahl, actress Patricia Neal, and actor Stanley Holloway.
+Sophie Dahl (née Holloway; born 15 September 1977) is an English writer and former fashion model.
+Her first book, a novella, The Man With The Dancing Eyes, was published in 2003, followed by a novel, Playing With The Grown-Ups, in 2007.
+In 2009, she wrote a cookbook, Miss Dahl's Voluptuous Delights, which formed the basis for the six-part BBC cooking series The Delicious Miss Dahl (2010).
+In 2011, her second cookbook, From Season to Season, was published.

+Dahl was a British Vogue and Condé Nast Traveller contributor and editor, and is a columnist and contributing editor at House & Garden.
+She is also the author of three children's books published by Walker Books, including Madame Badobedah (2019).

 Early life and education

 Dahl was born in London in 1977 to the actor Julian Holloway and the writer Tessa Dahl, who were unmarried.
 Dahl's parents separated shortly after her birth.
 Through her mother, Dahl has three half-siblings.
-As a child, Sophie frequently spent time at both her maternal and paternal grandparents' houses in Great Missenden, Buckinghamshire, and East Preston, West Sussex, respectively.
+As a child, Sophie frequently visited both her maternal and paternal grandparents' houses in Great Missenden, Buckinghamshire, and East Preston, West Sussex, respectively.
 Dahl has noted that her childhood was "an odd one, but with such magic".
 Dahl attended 10 schools and lived in 17 homes in various locations, including London, New York, and India.
+In her teens, she lived with her mother in Balham.
+At age 18, Dahl moved out to share a flat in Kensal Rise with school friend and fellow model Iris Palmer.